-Transfer from the General Fund to the Capital Project Fund- Town Hall totaled \$1,689,159.
-The transfer was budgeted to move unrestricted revenues to finance the completion of the new Town Hall project and to remodel the former town hall for the Police Department.
+Transfer from the General Fund to the Capital Project Fund - Mint Hill Police Department totaled \$749,703.
+The transfer was budgeted to move unrestricted revenues to finance the remodel of the former town hall for the Police Department.

 13. Fund Balance